patternfly/patternfly/src/patternfly/components/Icon/examples/Icon.md

 ### Overview
 The icon element is a container used to maintain a stable space for an icon or spinner, regardless of size or aspect ratio of the contents.

-Refer to the [Icons](/guidelines/icons) page for information about the Patternfly icon set and guidelines for use.
+Refer to the [icons](/guidelines/icons) page for information about the PatternFly icon set and guidelines for use.

 ### Usage
 | Class | Applied to | Outcome |